-This device optimizer, which aims to get rid of clutter and make computers run faster, costs $49.99 for a year of service for one computer.
+This device optimizer, which aims to get rid of clutter and make computers run faster, costs $49.99 per service on one computer.
 However, there are ways to do this sort of cleanup for free, so we think that your $50 could be better spent elsewhere.

 From pornography and violence to child identity theft, there are a number of risks you take when you let your kids use the Internet.
-That being said, in our research on parental attitudes, we found that about a third of parents aren’t very or at all concerned with child identity theft.
-But for the majority of parents, you want to keep your kids safe online, and Norton Family does just that.
+That being said, in our research on parental attitudes towards child identity theft, we found that about a third of parents aren’t very concerned or not concerned at all with child identity theft.

 FYI: Unsure how much screen time is safe for your child?
 OSF Healthcare pediatrician Dr. Ameera Nauman thinks that children ages five to 17 should have no more than two hours of screen time a day.
 That goes down to one hour for two to five-year-olds and no hours for kids under age two.2